Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: noise model

 The angle $\theta=\tan^{-1}(\Delta/\varepsilon)$ is related to the working point of the device: $\theta=\pi/2$ is the optimal point and $\theta=0$ is the pure dephasing point.

-The flux noise is induced by an ensemble of TLS's, all fluctuating independently, giving rise to randon telegraph noise (RTN).
+The flux noise is induced by an ensemble of fluctuators, all fluctuating independently, giving rise to random telegraph noise (RTN).
 Assuming a total number of $K$ fluctuators, the Hamiltonian can be written in the following form after a basis transformation

 Here we redefine the $z$-axis to be the eigenenergy axis. ${g_k}$ is the coupling constant of the $k$'th fluctuator.
 Note all fluctuators have the same $\theta$ value since flux fluctuation is along the $\varepsilon$ direction. $s_k(t)$ is the random time sequence due to the $k$'th fluctuator and switches between the two values $-1$ and $1$ with an average switching rate $\gamma_k$.
 For a single fluctuator, the noise auto-correlation function is